willy-vvu/game/README.md

 ###Title image

+The word "Genesis" is in large letters with a slash that cuts off the corner of the word to signify that it is passing through something.
+The word "Rift" is also passing through the same slash but is offset down on the x and y.

 ###Launcher image

 The main character is standing in the black dimension and light is being emitted from his suit which